Your all-essential guide to Swedish Christmas

 Julbord (Christmas food)

-Forget the turkey and fried frish.
-Swedish julbord is served buffet-style, its centerpiece a ham that is cut into thick slices and eaten with mustard, appel sauce or beetroots salad.
+Forget the turkey and fried fish.
+Swedish julbord is served buffet-style, its centrepiece a ham that is cut into thick slices and eaten with mustard, apple sauce or beetroot salad.
 Raw spiced salmon, an assortment of pickled herring, eggs, liver paste and different kinds of cold cuts are also essentials, alongside herb bread and a creamy and strong Christmas cheese.
 Hot dishes are small sausages, Swedish meatballs, ribs, and for some Janssons frestelse, an anchovy and potato gratin.
-Some people eat stock-fish with white sauce, though it is more common in the south.
+Some people eat fish with white sauce, though it is more common in the south.

 The Christmas food is a very heavy and salty affair.
 The traditional dessert Ris à la Malta isn't on the light side either: a kind of rich rice pudding with fruit sauce.
 Don't forget do leave room for all the Christmas sweets, like butterscotch, homemade chocolates as well as nuts, dried figs and dates, and the occasional clementine.